Creative Writing Programs

 - International student body provides a distinctive learning atmosphere in which cross-cultural, as well as cross-sector, exchanges occur.

-- Concentrations in business include business analytics, finance, leadership and change management, and marketing.
+- Concentrations in business include business analytics, cybersecurity, finance, leadership and change management, and marketing.

 - Continuing studies seminars and certificate programs focus on subjects that are current and relevant to professionals in businesses, government, and nonprofit organizations.